msmm-art/pSA/README.md

  docker run -p 8000:80 sentiment-analyzer
 ```

-Again, we can invoke the service with the following command, each with a different output:
+Again, I can invoke the service with the following command, each with a different output:

 ```bash
 curl "http://localhost:8000/sentiment?input=I+like+summer"